Elevate your walls with our huge range of cladding options!

-Designwood offers a large range of quality Australian timber cladding options in various profiles and grades.
-Our aim is to have a timber cladding suitable for every project and budget.
+Designwood offers a large range of quality Australian cladding options in various materials, profiles and grades.
+Our aim is to have cladding suitable for every project and budget.
 Whether you require interior cladding or exterior cladding for your home or business, Designwood can supply customised cladding to suit.
 This long lasting and durable surface is the perfect aesthetic touch to any home or business.

 - Useful to affix to both steel and timber frames

 - Long lasting surface

 - A plethora of finishes and species are available

 - Can be used in bush fire prone areas

 - Lightweight and durable